KABoissonneault/KingmakerBugfixes/README.md

 ### Text and UI

 - Saving Throw "overtips" show "Roll vs Needed Roll" instead of "Roll vs DC" in Turn-Based mode, like attack rolls
-- Added missing Name and Description for Mimic Ooze "Spit" ability
+- Added missing Name and Description for Mimic Ooze "Spit" ability, Giant Slug "Tongue" attack, Bulette attack, Mite rock throw, and Shocker Lizard "Touch" attack
+- Fixed "Amethyst Ring" and "Garnet Ring" to have the proper intended name (the base game has two rings named Topaz Ring, and none named Amethyst Ring)
+- Fixed "Cold Iron Rapier +3" displaying as "Cold Iron Rapier +1" in text logs

 ### Changes

 Not quite "fixes", but should be a universal improvement for everyone

 - Darts are now Light (Thrown) weapons, like in tabletop
+- [Opt-out] Spell resistance is ignored when casting spells on allies outside of combat

 ### Stability